amberlu00/TestInstrumentation/README.md

 3. The message is the logged message.

 4. Any exceptions are written afterwards.

-We have the capability to either log in a preset formatted manner using string interpolation or the ability to log raw strings.
-Please not that the string interpolation is not completely tested yet!

 #### Formatted logging
 Say the consumer wants to log when something was received in the format "Received X of Y data", where X is the size of the data and Y is the type of data received.